csalvador58/verifiable-credential-zk-health-record/README.md

 15. Login with an email.
 </br>![Magic link](media/magic_link.png)
 16. Click on submit button to generate a NFT Receipt and send to your smart account.
 </br>***In order to get beyond this point, you need to Sign-up for your own account on Medplum and load in the [sample data](https://www.medplum.com/docs/tutorials/importing-sample-data) from the [Medplum tutorials](https://www.medplum.com/docs/tutorials).
 In the Medplum.app, locate a medication request record and view the raw JSON.
 Copy and create a new medication request record and apply the Patient ID that is assigned to your Medplum account.
-Then deploy your own NFT SoulBound contract, verify it on Polygon's testnet, setup a Biconomy Paymaster and create a policy for the NFT contract, and grant the necessary MINTER_ROLE to the Smart Account that gets generated during the Biconomy/Magic login.
+Then deploy your own NFT SoulBound contract, verify it on Polygon's testnet, setup a Biconomy Paymaster and create a policy allowing a safe mint user op on the NFT contract, and grant the necessary MINTER_ROLE to the Smart Account that gets generated during the Biconomy/Magic login.
 Feel free to reach out to me if you have questions.***
 17. After NFT mint is complete, a link will display.
 </br>![OpenSea testnetlink](media/opensea.png)
 18. Clink link to see on [OpenSea Testnets](https://testnets.opensea.io/assets/mumbai/0xa543cf2937b0b00b62f325b3b778517be3d7cebc/2282856)
-19. Clink on the TokenID in the Details section to view the [metadata](https://ipfs.io/ipfs/QmQXqk5wKN4MiyzqBUJTXA8ZcH1hXakDfcRe9fjWAfH69a)
+19. Clink on the TokenID in the Details section to view the [metadata](https://ipfs.io/ipfs/QmQXqk5wKN4MiyzqBUJTXA8ZcH1hXakDfcRe9fjWAfH69a) from IPFS.

 </br>